 - Frequent consumption of alcohol

-People who suffer from medical conditions such as asthma, diabetes, connective tissue disorder and such are more prone to acidity.
+People who suffer from medical conditions such as asthma, diabetes, and connective tissue disorder are more prone to acidity.
 It is also a common problem in people who are obese, pregnant women, or women who are nearing menopause.

 - Burning sensation and pain in the stomach

 - Burning sensation and pain in the throat

 - Difficulty swallowing or the sensation of food being stuck in your throat